Olivier Giroud: Los Angeles FC

+Lille

+On 1 July 2025, after leaving Los Angeles FC unattached, Giroud officially signed for Ligue 1 club Lille on a one-year contract, returning to France and Ligue 1 following his one-year stint in the United States and the Major League Soccer.
+According to various columnists and reporters, the details of the agreement include an annual salary around €1.5m gross and an additional year in option.
+He was given the squad number 9 which was previously worn by club legend Jonathan David.
+Making his return to his homeland France, he stated : "I'm very happy and excited to be back in France, home.
+I've always considered Lille a top French club.
+I know a lot of former Lille players, like Eden, Yo Cabaye, Debuch', Rio, Ben' Pavard...
+They all have great memories of the club, with good values.
+The team had a great season last season and will be playing in the Europa League.
+It's a young and talented squad, which needs experienced players like me.
+So I'll also be there in that role."

+Giroud debuted for Lille in a friendly match against Borussia Dortmund on 2 August 2025.

+On 17 August 2025, in his first official game with Lille, he opened the scoring in a Ligue 1 3-3 draw with Brest, becoming at 38 years, 10 months and 18 days Lille's oldest goalscorer ever, beating José Fonte's record.

 International career

+2001–12: Youth level and early senior career

 Prior to representing the senior national team, Giroud did not earn any caps with the national youth teams.
 In 2001, he was called up to the under-16 team alongside the likes of Yoann Gourcuff, Yohan Cabaye, and Sylvain Marveaux by coach Pierre Mankowski to participate in a training camp held at the Clairefontaine academy.
 After the camp, Giroud was not called up for the duration of the 2001–02 under-16 campaign.

 On 3 November 2011, in an effort to reward Giroud for his performances domestically with Montpellier, national team coach Laurent Blanc named the striker in the squad to play in friendly matches against the United States and Belgium on 11 and 15 November 2011, respectively.
 Giroud described the call up as "a childhood dream come true", while also stating it is "immensely satisfying and a privilege" to represent the national team.
 He made his international debut in the match against the United States appearing as a substitute.
 France won the match 1–0.
 Against Belgium, Giroud earned another cap appearing as a substitute as the match ended 0–0.
 On 29 February 2012, Giroud scored his first career international goal in a 2–1 friendly victory over Germany.
 Three months later, he was named to the squad to participate in UEFA Euro 2012.
 Two days prior to the announcement of the final squad, Giroud assisted on two goals in France's 3–2 friendly comeback win over Iceland.